-It's early September in northwestern Ontario and you can already feel the change of season in the air.
+In September in northwestern Ontario, you often can feel the change of season in the air.
 Most noticeable are the much cooler and seemingly, longer nights.
 Flocks of geese fly overhead preparing to head south and many birches and poplars are beginning to turn yellow.
 As one would expect, most people who fish in Ontario's Sunset Country come in the late spring or summer, but the good news is that you can fish in all seasons and for many locals, fall is their favorite time.

 The approach of fall also causes changes in the behavior of fish who seem to sense the approach of winter with many changing locations and putting on the feedbag!
 These changes in the lake increase the catch rate significantly and for those who have only visited in spring or summer, a fall fishing trip to Sunset Country should definitely be on your "bucket list".